zopefoundation/ZODB/index.rst

   better off using something else.
 Sometimes, you can use a database suitable for heavy writes in combination with ZODB.

-When you want to write tests of application logic that interacts with your database ZODB has a number of storage implementations, including layered in-memory implementations that make testing very easy.
+Need to test logic that uses your database.
+  ZODB has a number of storage implementations, including layered in-memory implementations that make testing very easy.